hellt/netconf-console2-container/README.md

 This is a multi-stage Dockerfile that packages the [`netconf-console2`](https://pypi.org/project/netconf-console2/) CLI tool in an Alpine-based container image running with python3.11.

+> [!NOTE]
+> This repo has been renamed from `netconf-console-docker` to `netconf-console2-container` with the switch to the new package name.
+> The container image is named `ghcr.io/hellt/netconf-console2:3.0.1` according to the new package name.
+The old image is still available as `ghcr.io/hellt/netconf-console:latest`.

 Details and instructions are provided in this [blog post](https://netdevops.me/2020/netconf-console-in-a-docker-container/).

 ## Usage